 Warning: Do not use water-based products with Linseed Oils or Danish Oils.

 Be sure to allow adequate dry time.
-You can tell if a water-based finish is dry if it forms a powder when lightly sanded with a fine-grade (220-320) foam sanding pad or 400-grit sandpaper.
+You can tell if a water-based finish is dry if it forms a powder when lightly sanded with a 220-320 grit sanding sponge pad or 400-grit sandpaper.
 If in doubt, wait longer.
 Rushing the dry time can cause "blush," which is clouding in the finish due to moisture trapped between the layers.

 Increase dry time if: